Sngine timeline App Documentation

 - OneSignal: optional.
 If unused, keep

-onesignalEnabled=false. - Agora live streaming: optional.
+api-addonsfiles. - Legacy Agora live streaming: optional.
 If unused, keep

 agoraAppIdempty. - Apple Sign In: the button exists in UI, but the API flow is not wired yet in the current app build.